One of the best ways to stay in touch with your donors on a consistent basis is through a nonprofit email newsletter.

 Basically, your email newsletter is there to keep the lines of communication open and to meet the donor’s need to feel good about your nonprofit.

-It’s about them and their desire to know what’s going on, not necessarily for you to ask for money, ask them to buy a ticket to your event, and ask them to volunteer (which is too many asks at once!).
+You see, it’s about them and their desire to know what’s going on, not necessarily for you to ask for money, ask them to buy a ticket to your event, and ask them to volunteer (which is too many asks at once!).

-Your newsletter gives you the chance to write as one person to another person with an authentic, warm connection.
+Your donor newsletter gives you the chance to write as one person to another person with an authentic, warm connection.
 If you write too formally, write in 3rd person, or write about how great your nonprofit is using ego-centric language, it doesn’t feel connecting at all.